The Yaps journal.

 Writing in a journal is one of the most recommended mental health practices in the world.
 Most people abandon it within two weeks.
 Voice journaling removes the friction that makes traditional journaling fail - and captures something a pen never could: the sound of how you actually feel.

-A practical, step-by-step guide to running OpenAI's Whisper speech-to-text model locally on your Mac, with honest benchmarks and a simpler alternative for those who just want private transcription that works.
+A practical, step-by-step guide to running OpenAI's Whisper speech-to-text model locally on your Mac, with M4 benchmarks, push-to-talk setup, and a simpler alternative for those who just want private transcription that works.

 Dragon dominated medical dictation for two decades.
 Now it is cloud-only, Windows-only, and costs more than ever.
 Healthcare providers are switching — and the alternatives have quietly become better than the original.